Global Solutions for Two-Phase Complex Fluids with Quadratic Anchoring in Soft Matter Physics: Acknowledgements

 \section{Acknowledgements}

-The authors wish to thank Andrea Cianchi and Cristiana De Filippis for fruitful discussions.
-GB is supported by the European Research Council (ERC), under the European Union's Horizon 2020 research and innovation program, through the project ERC VAREG - {\em Variational approach to the regularity of the free boundaries} (grant agreement No. 853404).
-GB and AG are supported by Gruppo Nazionale per l'Analisi Matematica, la Probabilit\'a e le loro Applicazioni (GNAMPA) of Istituto Nazionale per l'Alta Matematica (INdAM).
+The authors wish to thank Francesco Ballarin, Andrea Cianchi and Cristiana De Filippis for fruitful discussions, { and the two reviewers for helpful comments that improved the quality of our paper}.\\ GB is supported by the European Research Council (ERC), under the European Union's Horizon 2020 research and innovation program, through the project ERC VAREG - {\em Variational approach to the regularity of the free boundaries} (grant agreement No. 853404) and by Gruppo Nazionale per l'Analisi Matematica, la Probabilit\`a e le loro Applicazioni (GNAMPA) of Istituto Nazionale di Alta Matematica (INdAM) through the INdAM-GNAMPA project 2024 CUP E53C23001670001.
+GB acknowledges the MIUR Excellence Department Project awarded to the Department of Mathematics, University of Pisa, CUP I57G22000700001.\\ AG is supported by the MUR grant Dipartimento di Eccellenza 2023-2027 of Dipartimento di Matematica, Politecnico di Milano, and by Gruppo Nazionale per l'Analisi Matematica, la Probabilit\`a e le loro Applicazioni (GNAMPA) of Istituto Nazionale per l'Alta Matematica (INdAM).